renpy/renpy/sphinx/source/quickstart.rst

 name, long name, and color.

 We've also changed the say statements to use character objects instead of a character name string.
-This tells Ren'Py to use the characters we defined in the init block.
+This tells Ren'Py to use the characters we defined.

 Images
 ------